chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 #### Sacrifice

 - one of them sells Raya out to the local Talon authorities
 - Raya looks back; there isn’t much time.
+The Druun approach.
 	- “My real name is Raya, daughter of Chief Benja of the tribe of Heart.
 The land of Kumandra fell apart because I made a mistake.
 Sisudatu is the Last Dragon.
-If you re-assemble the Gem, she will revive everyone who was turned to stone.
+If you re-assemble the Gem shards from each tribe, she will revive everyone who was turned to stone.
 Don’t trust anyone.
 Or do.
 I don’t know, I just know that I trust you.
 I have to.”
+	- (that’s a banger voiceover snippet for a trailer)
 	- She throws over the satchel containing the Gem weapons.
 	- She looks away.
 “I’m sorry bá, I couldn’t do it.”
 - Noi takes Raya’s place